Aka-suvam/sunnyside-agency-landing-page-front-end-mentor/README.md

 ## What I learned

-Great project if you are just starting out or need to remember the basics like class toggle for hamburger menu.
+Great project .
+Learn many things like - Layout , breakpoint , responsiveness , use of rem,em,% . explore and learn about clip-path, ::before, ::after  pesudo-element, clamp(), calc(), toggle for hamburger menu.

 ## Useful resources

 1. <a href="https://www.figma.com/">Figma</a> - Paste your design image to check the size of containers, width, etc.
 2. <a href="https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi">Perfect Pixel</a> - Awesome Chrome extension that helps you to match the pixels of the provided design.
+3. <a href="https://bennettfeely.com/clippy">Clippy </a> - Awesome  Tools that help for making CSS clip-path (geometry shape) .

 ## Acknowledgments